 Travel time: approx. 2 hours

-Weimar is a cultural center, home to literary greats Goethe and Schiller and the birthplace of the Bauhaus school.
-The most important sights include the Bauhaus Museum, the Anna Amalia Library, Goethe’s residence and the park on the Ilm.
+Weimar is a cultural center, home to literary greats Goethe and Schiller, and birthplace of the Bauhaus school.
+Among the most important sights are the Bauhaus Museum, the Anna Amalia Library, Goethe’s residence, and the park on the Ilm River.

 Wittenberg (Lutherstadt)

 Wittenberg is the birthplace of the Reformation.
-On October 31, 1517, Martin Luther nailed his ninety-five theses to the door of the castle church here.
-The most important sites of the Reformation include the Castle Church, the Assisi Panorama, St. Mary’s Church with its impressive Reformation altar and the Luther House, which offers exhibitions on the history of the Reformation.
+On October 31, 1517, Martin Luther nailed his 95 theses to the door of the castle church here.
+Among the most important sites of the Reformation are the castle church, the Assisi Panorama, St. Mary’s Church with its impressive Reformation altar, and Luther House, which offers exhibitions on the history of the Reformation.